arazmj/sentry/DESIGN.md

 * The process runs within its assigned cgroup.
 * Output is streamed to subscribers.
   * The server keeps streaming to all running clients and stops when there is a network transportation error (client disconnects)
+  * The system uses a callback-based streaming model to handle process output.
+    * Each job maintains a list of output callbacks for real-time streaming
+    * Process stdout/stderr are read in separate goroutines using buffered I/O
+    * Output is stored in memory buffers for history while simultaneously streaming to active subscribers
 * Status is tracked in memory.

 ### Job Termination: